pangxueyu233/Pipeline-of-genomics/README.md

 # Pipeline-of-genomics
-This workshop recorded the whole processing steps of genomics analysis in CC-LY Lab, including alignment, quality control, somatic and germline SNV detected and CNV detected from fasta files.
-There were two individual pipelines to be executed for mouse and human data, respectively.
+This workshop records the whole processing steps of genomics analysis in CC-LY Lab, including alignment, quality control, somatic and germline SNV detected and CNV detected from fasta files.
+There were two individual pipelines designed for executing on mouse and human data, respectively.
 Here, we referred the GATK workshop for SNV calling, CNVkit workshop for CNV detecting.

 - The software we need: